mis à jour

 Reliability, strong motivation, flexibility and communication skills are definitely requirements.

-As part of the selection proces we like to have an introductory meeting with potential guests via video calling.
+As part of the selection proces we will have an introductory meeting with potential guests via video calling.

 Furthermore, the guest should take into account sometimes heavy physical tasks, where you don't keep clean hands.
 So bring work clothes and protection against bright sun.